 - Follow guidance included in the All Fire Personnel Best Practices (Appendix A) for social distancing, personal hygiene, workplace cleaning, symptom monitoring etc. - Implement COVID-19 Screening daily (Appendix C). - Ensure food service contractor, caterers and vendors are implementing COVID-19 practices and following health department standards and guidelines. - Increase capacity of self-sufficiency by using fresh foods, bag lunches, and/or MRE's. - Identify local businesses that are available to provide meals.
-Encourage take-out from restaurants that are not mobile in nature to avoid conflict with National catering contract. - Practice COVID-19 protocols prior to incident response.
+Encourage take-out from restaurants that are not mobile in nature to avoid conflict with national catering contract. - Practice COVID-19 protocols prior to incident response.

 - If restaurants are to be used during the assignment, determine which local restaurants are open and willing to provide service to fire personnel. - Consideration should be given for delivery system(s) to provide meals that depart from the conventional serving line.
-Consider "box" or "bagged" meals. - Identify methods of meal pickup that enable social distancing. - Discontinue use of salad bars and other unpackaged self-service food pickup in camps. - Increase sanitation efforts around catering units. - Ensure there are alternate methods available for delivering drinking water in case of bottled water shortages. - Consider utilizing self-contained feeding protocols similar to fire use modules, self-sufficient, independent. - Consider more spike/satellite camps to limit personnel numbers at ICP/Base Camp. - Consider designating areas outside of ICP for fire line personnel food and supply drop off, ensuring limited personnel are involved in pickup and delivery and social distancing is maintained. - Develop standard protocols for "cubies" plastic water containers that comply with CDC guidelines.
+Consider "box" or "bagged" meals. - Identify methods of meal pickup that enable social distancing. - Discontinue use of salad bars and other unpackaged self-service food pickup in camps. - Increase sanitation efforts around catering units. - Ensure there are alternate methods available for delivering drinking water in case of bottled water shortages. - Consider using self-contained feeding protocols similar to fire use modules; self-sufficient, independent. - Consider more spike/satellite camps to limit personnel numbers at ICP/Base Camp. - Consider designating areas outside of ICP for fire line personnel food and supply drop off, ensuring limited personnel are involved in pickup and delivery and social distancing is maintained.